jbaudanza/rxremote/README.md

-RXRemote
+RxRemote
 ========

 RXRemote is a module that allows a client to subscribe to RxJs Observables on a remote server.
 Clients can be either node or browser instances.

-On disconnect, RXRemote will attempt to reconnect and restart observables where they left off.
+On disconnect, RxRemote will attempt to reconnect and restart observables where they left off.

 ## Installing with [NPM](https://www.npmjs.com/)

 ```bash`
 $ npm install rxremote
 ```
+## Why RxRemote?

+RxRemote provides functionality that is similar to a [WebSocketSubject](https://github.com/ReactiveX/rxjs/blob/master/src/observable/dom/WebSocketSubject.ts).
+However, RxRemote adds the concept of cursors to your Observables.
+This allows RxRemote to handle reconnections transparently to the client application.

 ## Simple example